UPCOMING: EXCEL Import to Create and Update Sales Tax Groups

 d.
 Click on Print and export the grid to XLSX format.

 e.
 Your spreadsheet should display the same column headers as the one below, only without the colored shading.
+The orange shaded columns are the fields you added from column chooser in step b.

 f.
 You can now update the fields in your grid.

-• System ID column:
+• Name column:

-• If the Sales Tax Group Name is NOT found, the system will CREATE the Sales Tax Group.
+• If populated with a Name that does not exist in RIMSS, the system will CREATE the Sales Tax Group.

 • Item List: